OpenDSA/OpenDSA/RST/en/Glossary.rst

       will be less than if the assignment had been made in the other direction.

+   working memory
+      The portion of :term:`main memory` available to an algorithm for its use.
+      Typically refers to main memory made available to an algorithm that is operating on large amounts of data stored in :term:`peripheral storage`, the working memory represents space that can hold some subset of the total data being processed.

    worst case
       In algorithm analysis, the problem instance from among all problem instances for a given input size :math:`n` that has the greatest cost.
 Note that the worst case is **not** when :math:`n` is big, since we are referring to the wost from a class of inputs (i.e, those inputs of size :math:`n`).

+   Zipf distribution
+      A data distribution that follows Zipf's law, an emprical observation that many types of data studied in the physical and social sciences follow a power law probability distribution.
+      That is, the frequency of any record in the data collection is inversely proportional to its rank when the collection is sorted by frequency.
+      Thus, the most frequently appearing record has a frequency much higher than the next most frequently appearing record, which in turn has a frequency much higher than the third (but with ratio slightly lower than that for the first two records) and so on.
+      The :term:`80/20 rule` is a casual characterization of a Zipf distribution.
+      Adherence to a Zipf distribution is important to the successful operation of a :term:`cache <caching>` or
+      :term:`self-organizing list`.